Social Icons

 Directed by Alejandro Amenábar

-The movie plot is set in the 1940s we see a family trying to get by with their day, after World War II.
-Grace (Nicole Kidman) has two children Anne and Nicholas, who suffer from a rare disease, causing them to have problem with expose to light.
+The plot is set in the 1940s and follows a family trying to move on with life after World War II.
+Grace (Nicole Kidman) has two children, Anne and Nicholas, who suffer from a rare disease that makes exposure to light dangerous for them.
+Grace hires three servants to help around the house: Mrs. Mills, Mr. Tuttle, and a mute girl named Lydia.

 Have you seen The Others?
 If not, you should.